-Children from labour-sending areas may be separated from their parents, which can increase the number of child-headed households.5 Children left in the care of the community can be more vulnerable to abuse and exploitation by community members.
+Children from labour-sending areas may be separated from their parents for long periods of time, or in some cases permanently, as their father, mother or caregivers migrate to look for work.
+This can increase the number of child-headed households.
+Children left in the care of the community can be more vulnerable to abuse and exploitation by members of the community.